 A discussion post is one of the first assignments you write in Walden courses.
 Discussion posts function as the primary way to participate in courses; they are a means to interact with the course content, course instructor, and classmates.
 The format and expectations for discussion posts may vary based on the assignment prompt and course.
-To learn more about writing and responding to discussion posts, see the Writing Center page on Discussion Posts.
+To learn more about writing and responding to discussion posts, see the Writing Center page on Discussion Posts as well as the webinar below:

 Revising and proofreading are important steps in the writing process.